-SMC Picks (formerly known as Heads-up) is a popular email service issued each Tuesday and Friday with content related to these stories available to registered journalists by our new website – Scimex.
+SMC Picks is a popular email service issued each Tuesday and Friday with content related to these stories available to registered journalists by our new website – Scimex.
 It alerts journalists to what the AusSMC considers the most newsworthy events, new research, reports and related material being published in scientific journals around the world that week.
 Other information such as upcoming conferences, government reports and other relevant events is often included.
 Register here to receive SMC Picks

 Find an Expert

 Need help getting your head around a complex issue or looking for an expert to quote in your story?
-The AusSMC has 3,000 experts on file who cover every topic from alcohol addiction to zoology and takes up to 100 media enquiries a week from journalists.
+The AusSMC has 4,000+ experts on file who cover every topic from alcohol addiction to zoology and takes up to 100 media enquiries a week from journalists.
 Our media hotline is staffed from 9am-6pm Australian Eastern Time and the centre runs an on call out of hours service.
 When searching for an expert, try our “Find an Expert” module on Scimex also contains more than 1,000 experts with a public profile.
 If that doesn’t prove fruitful, contact us and we will dig a bit deeper.

 Getting your head around…